rlueder/isbn-bisac-tools/README.md

 A comprehensive TypeScript toolkit for working with BISAC (Book Industry Standards and Communications) Subject Headings and ISBN lookups.

+> **⚠️ IMPORTANT DISCLAIMER:** This library is not affiliated with, endorsed by, or associated with the Book Industry Study Group (BISG).
+It is an independent, educational project created for research and learning purposes only.
+BISAC Subject Headings are owned by BISG and this tool is not intended for commercial use.
+Users should respect BISG's terms of service and intellectual property rights when using this library.

 ## Table of Contents

 - [Features](#features)